What Causes Fingertip Peeling? How Do You Treat It?

 2. Repeat this remedy 2-3 times a day.

 In some cases, natural remedies will not be enough to heal fingertip peeling.
-Find out what to do in this case and when to consult a doctor.
+You can also try a few common OTC medications to counter the problem.

 When Should You Consult A Doctor?